DeNederlandscheBank/data-quality-rules/docs/usage.rst

 If you want to apply the rules to the XBRL-instance you first need to convert the instance to Pandas files (see :ref:`Converting XBRL instances to Pandas and CSV`).
 The resulting files will be in the correct data format.
 We recommend you to start with this option.

+Evaluation of the rule sets is done by a simple command line interface.
+We also added Jupyter notebooks with a step-by-step description of all parts of the code, in case you want to understand the separate steps.

 Currently we have three rules sets available:

 - Additional rules for Solvency 2 reports published by DNB (see :ref:`Evaluating additional Rules`)